Mobile Food Ordering tips from a User Experience Designer

 Once your newest flow is optimally adapted to your visitors needs and ticks all boxes, you can start designing.
 But…..do not let your creativity take over the functionality of the checkout. ‘’The checkout should be functional and is not a piece of art.’’ – said Ignace.

-You can color your checkout in your brand colors, but make sure there are not any uncomfortable flashy colors in there, or too many colors at the same time.
+You can colour your checkout in your brand colours, but make sure there are not any uncomfortable flashy colours in there, or too many colours at the same time.
 Your text should first and foremost always be readable.

 You can express yourself on your website, and adapt designs to your checkout slightly and see how things work out.
 Convious offers a studio where you can adapt your preferred design to your checkout.

 What does the future have in store for User Experience Design?